covemountainsoftware/cpputest-for-qpc-examples/README.md

   * After cloning this repository, do not forget to:
   * `git submodule init`
   * `git submodule update`
-* CppUTest (version 3.8-7 or version 4.0) (3.8 is the default in Ubuntu 20.04 while 4.0 is the default in Ubuntu 22.04)
+* CppUTest version 4.0
-* This project requires support for C++14 and C11.
+* This project requires support for C++17 and C11.

 ## Continuous Integration